Ventas, Inc. research snapshot

 Fundamental monitor

-Track SHOP same-store cash NOI, occupancy, RevPOR, labor expense, 2026 normalized FFO per share, net debt to Further Adjusted EBITDA, liquidity, acquisitions, cap rates, dividend growth, and 10-year Treasury yields.
+Track SHOP same-store cash NOI, occupancy, RevPOR, labor expense, 2026 normalized FFO per share, net debt to Further Adjusted EBITDA, liquidity, the pace of the $4.5 billion investment program, dividend growth, and 10-year Treasury yields.

-Position sizing should reflect that Ventas is a high-quality but rate-sensitive REIT, not a guaranteed income stock or a precise AI price prediction.
+Position sizing should reflect that Ventas is a high-quality but rate-sensitive REIT trading at a premium valuation, not a guaranteed income stock or a precise AI price prediction.

 Investment research summary